 Restricted Distribution

-WANO documents that contain plant-specific performance information are restricted documents and are considered private between WANO and its members or participants.
+WANO documents that contain plant-specific performance information are restricted documents and are considered private between WANO and its Members or participants.
 These documents are subject to a restricted distribution mutually agreed by WANO, and its Members or WANO participants.
 WANO peer review and technical support mission reports are in this category.

 All restricted distribution documents contain the following copyright statement displayed prominently on the title page: